-This document will assist you in identifying which positions at each level best align with the staffing structure on your campus.
+The information below will assist you in identifying which positions at each level best align with the staffing structure on your campus.
 Once you have identified the appropriate positions at each level, you should select those positions within the platform.
 You will then be able to enter compensation data for those selected positions, at each level.